alx2009/K197Display/README.md

 Currently this sketch assumes that the microcontroller is connected as follows:
-AVDD and VDD connected to a 3.3V power source (which is also supplied to the display) VDDIO2 connected to +5V (same voltage as the 197/197A main board +5V digital power rail) PA0-PA1 used as Serial (for programming via bootloader and/or debug output) PA2-PA6 used to interface the OLED
+AVDD and VDD connected to a 3.3V power source (which is also supplied to the display) VDDIO2 connected to +5V (same voltage as the 197/197A main board +5V digital power rail)
+- PA0-PA1 used as Serial (for programming via bootloader and/or debug output)
+- PA2-PA6 used to interface the OLED
-PA7 is conencted to a LED (optional, default LED_BUILTIN for dxCore) PC0-PC3 used to interface the 197/197A main board (4-wire SPI) PD1-PD4 connected to the pushbutton cluster on the front panel PD5, PD7, PF0, PF1 used to interface to the 197/197A main board (push-button input)
+- PA7 is connected to a LED (optional, default LED_BUILTIN for dxCore)
+- PC0-PC3 used to interface the 197/197A main board (4-wire SPI)
+- PD1-PD4 connected to the pushbutton cluster on the front panel
+- PD5, PD7, PF0, PF1 used to interface to the 197/197A main board (push-button input)

 The current SW is implementing the same functions available in the 197/197A, with minor differences due to the different display technology used (plus any unintended differences - the Issues section is available for reporting them, as well as new feature requests).